AncientMariner/Patterns/README.md

 The <b>Command</b> Pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

-The <b>Adapter</b> Pattern converts the interface of a class into another interface the clients expect.
+The <a href="https://github.com/AncientMariner/Patterns/tree/master/Patterns/src/main/java/org/xander/Adapter">Adapter</a> Pattern converts the interface of a class into another interface the clients expect.
 Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.

 The <b>Template</b> Method Pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.